 The VFO is a Franklin oscillator circuit, with an air-core staked inductor, NPO ceramic and air variable capacitors for minimum overall temperature variation, lightly coupled to the active elements.
 The VFO active elements are two BJT's Q1 and Q2, with a third BJT Q3, used as a buffer to minimize oscillator loading.
 Q1 and Q2 and associated components are attached to a single-sided PCB.
 This reduces the effect of the PCB dielectric on the VFO Temperature Coefficient.
 Buffer Q3, regulator LM317T and associated components are installed on a double-sided PCB.
 All paths need to be as short and mechanically stable for both subassembly and the module.
 The buffer stage provides clean +12.5 dBm LO level to the Double-Balanced Product Detector.
 A regulator, the LM317T holds the supply voltage for Q1 and Q2 much tighter than the Zener diode regulator previously used.
-This DBM is a High-Level Class 2, Type 2, with VF matched diodes and matched series resistors, to increase the back-bias of the "off" diodes during the driven diodes "on" cycle.
-This improves the Product Detector in place of the switching type 1N4148's, but I have not seen any advantage at this frequency.
-Also, my junkbox produced many 1N4148's that I could use, but I didn't have many Schottky's available.
+This DBM is a High-Level Class 2, Type 2, with V_F matched diodes and matched series resistors, to increase the back-bias of the "off" diodes during the driven diodes "on" cycle.
+This improves the Product Detector's intermodulation performance.
+One could give use Schottky diodes in this 80 Meter Product Detector in place of the switching type 1N4148's, but I have not seen any advantage at this frequency.
+Also, my junkbox produced many 1N4148's, not as many Schottky's.
 The 1N4148's are reasonably robust to RF burn-out.
 Transformers T1 and T2 were wound with 3-color trifilar wire, taking care to connecting their leads correctly.